-Issue Administration Senate (S. 1160) House (H.R.
-2441) MCA oversight Board of Directors, chaired by Sec. of State, with Treasury and OMB Secretary of State Board of Directors, chaired by Sec. of State, with Treasury, USTR, USAID, MCC CEO, and 4 others nominated by the President from a Congressional list.
+Issue Administration Senate (S. 925) ^a House (H.R.
+1950) ^a MCA oversight Board of Directors, chaired by Sec. of State, with Treasury and OMB Board of Directors, chaired by the Sec. of State, with Treasury, USAID, USTR, and the MCA's Chief Executive Officer (CEO) Board of Directors, chaired by Sec. of State, with Treasury, USTR, USAID, MCC CEO, and 4 others nominated by the President from a Congressional list.
 Non-voting members include OPIC, OMB, Peace Corps, and TDA.
-MCA organization Independent Millennium Challenge Corporation Within the State Department Independent Millennium Challenge Corporation MCA coordinator CEO of Corporation Coordinator named by Sec. of State from within the Department CEO of Corporation Selection of eligible countries Board of Directors Secretary of State CEO of Corporation MCC Advisory Council None None Nine members named by the CEO to advise on MCA policy, review eligibility criteria, evaluate the MCC, assess MCC capabilities, and make recommendations to the CEO.
-FY2004 - IDA eligible FY2004 - IDA eligible FY2004 - IDA eligible Country income FY2005 - per cap GNP less than \$1,035 FY2005 - per cap GNP less than \$1,035 FY2005 - per cap GNP less than \$1,035 eligibility FY2006 - per capita GNP less than \$2,975 FY2006 - per capita GNP less than \$2,975 only if funds exceed \$5 billion; low-middle income countries capped at 20% FY2006 - per capita GNP less than \$2,975; low-middle income countries capped at 20%
+MCA organization Independent Millennium Challenge Corporation Independent Millennium Challenge Corporation whose CEO reports to and be under the direct authority and foreign policy guidance of the Sec. of State Independent Millennium Challenge Corporation MCA coordinator CEO of Corporation CEO "manages" the Corporation, reporting to and under the direct authority and foreign policy guidance of the Sec. of State CEO "heads" the Corporation, reporting to the President Selection of eligible countries Board of Directors Board of Directors CEO of Corporation MCC Advisory Council None None Nine members named by the CEO to advise on MCA policy, review eligibility criteria, evaluate the MCC, assess MCC capabilities, and make recommendations to the CEO.

-Issue Administration Senate (S. 1160) House (H.R.
-2441) Aid to "near-miss" countries General support 10% of MCA funds available for countries failing to qualify because of inadequate data or missing one indicator 15% of MCA funds available for countries demonstrating a development commitment bu fail to meet a sufficient number of performance indicators Oversight and reports MCA contracts and performance posted on the Internet.
-Internet of supported, performan Disclosure in Federal Register and on the Internet of eligible countries, programs supported, and performance; proposed performance indicators open to public comment; annual report to Congress CEO consultation with Congress on eligibility criteria; notification 15 days in advance on grants exceeding \$5 million; "Compacts" with countries published in Federal Register and on the Internet; advance notification of aid termination; annual reports to Congress from the CEO and Advisory Council Funding FY2004 - \$1.3 billion FY2006 - \$5 billion FY2004 - \$1 billion FY2005 - \$2.3 billion FY2006 - \$5 billion FY2004 - \$1.3 billion FY2005 - \$3 billion FY2006 - \$5 billion
+Issue Administration Senate (S. 925) ^a House (H.R.
+1950) ^a FY2004 - IDA eligible FY2004 - IDA eligible FY2005 - per cap GNP less than \$1,435 Country income eligibility FY2005 - per cap GNP less than \$1,435 FY2006 - per capita GNP less than \$2,975 FY2006 - per capita GNP less than \$2,975 only if funds exceed \$5 billion; low-middle income countries capped at 20% FY2005 - per cap GNP less than \$1,435 FY2006 - per capita GNP less than \$2,975; low-middle income countries capped at 20% Aid to "near-miss" countries General support 10% of MCA funds available for countries failing to qualify because of inadequate data or missing one indicator 15% of MCA funds available for countries demonstrating a development commitment but fail to meet a sufficient number of performance indicators Oversight and reports MCA contracts and performance posted on the Internet.
+Disclosure in Federal Register and on the Internet of eligible countries, programs supported, and performance; proposed performance indicators open to public comment; annual report to Congress CEO consultation with Congress on eligibility criteria; notification 15 days in advance on grants exceeding \$5 million; "Compacts" with countries published in Federal Register and on the Internet; advance notification of aid termination; annual reports to Congress from the CEO and Advisory Council Funding FY2004 - \$1.3 billion FY2005 - no decision FY2006 - \$5 billion FY2004 - \$1 billion FY2005 - \$2.3 billion FY2006 - \$5 billion FY2004 - \$1.3 billion FY2005 - \$3 billion FY2006 - \$5 billion a.
+The status of the Senate bill is based on S. 925, the Foreign Affairs Act, Fiscal Year 2004, as amended during debate on July 9 and 10.
+S. 925 remains pending in the Senate.
+Previously, the Senate Foreign Relations Committee had approved legislation authorizing the Millennium Challenge Account in S. 1160.
+A modified text of S. 1160 was subsequently incorporated into S. 925 as Division C on July 9.
+The House bill, H.R.
+1950, is also a combined foreign policy authorization measure to which earlier MCA authorizing text was added.
+The House International Relations Committee had reported H.R.
+2441, which was incorporated, with modifications, to H.R.
+1950, and passed by the House on July 16.